Deep Throat (film): Production

 The scenes involving Lovelace were shot in North Miami, Florida over six days in January 1972.
 The interior scenes were shot at a hotel between 123rd and 124th Streets on Biscayne Boulevard, then known as the Voyager Inn.
-The building was subsequently converted to a dormitory for Johnson & Wales University.
 The scenes involving Carol Connors were shot in New York City.

 The movie was produced by Louis "Butchie" Peraino, who was listed in the credits as "Lou Perry".
 Peraino was the owner of Plymouth Distributing, which he later renamed Arrow Film and Video.
 The entire production cost of $22,500 (equivalent to $ today), and an additional $25,000 ($ today) for music, was provided by Peraino's father, Anthony Peraino, a member of the Colombo crime family.
 Gerard Damiano, who had rights to one-third of the profits, was reportedly paid a lump sum of $25,000 once the film became popular and was forced out of the partnership.
 John Franzese also had a financial stake in the film.